Menu Close

 The Querent

-Cards represent the querent and the nature of the topic at hand.
+cards represent the querent and the nature of the topic at hand.
 The first card (in the center of the spread) represents the very core of the matter, and the other two cards around it are added to it in order to further comprehend the nature of the topic.

-10 of Disks
+Ace of Disks

 Your Current Path

-Cards represent your current path as it would unfold naturally.
+cards represent your current path as it would unfold naturally.
 These cards are read in chronological order from left to right.

 3 of Disks